 1. Grand Valley State University

 Grand Valley State University (GVSU) is a public liberal arts university located near Grand Rapids, MI.
 It’s one of the largest universities in the United States and has around 25,000 students on its campus during an average school year.
-The school offers over 200 fields of study that consists of 82 undergraduate programs, 36 graduate programs, and 74 graduate emphasis and certificate programs.
+The school offers over 200 fields of study that consist of 82 undergraduate programs, 36 graduate programs, and 74 graduate emphasis and certificate programs.
 GVSU’s 19 sports teams are known as the Lakers and compete in the NCAA Division II Great Lakes Intercollegiate Athletic Conference.

 Program: Bachelor of Arts | Legal Studies